Graduate Student Loans

 - Unsubsidized - Interest is the responsibility of the student from the very beginning.
 Interest not paid while in school is capitalized and added to the principal amount at the end of the 6 month grace period.
 The interest rate is based on the 10 year Treasury Bill and is variable-fixed, with a cap of 9.5%.
 The interest rate for 2022-2023 is 6.54%.

-How to Use Your federal Loan
+How to Use Your Federal Loan

 Visit Studentaid.gov and log in using the box in the upper right corner of the page.
 Once signed in, you can select 'complete entrance counseling' and follow the on line instructions to complete the counseling session.
 This counseling will provide the student with important information about borrowing through the federal student loan program.
 The Office of Student Financial Services at MMA will receive an electronic notification when the counseling has been completed.
 Students are encouraged to maintain a copy of the confirmation that they receive once the process has been completed.

-If your financial aid award includes a Federal Direct Subsidized and/or Unsubsidized Stafford Loan, you are required to sign a Direct Loan Master Promissory Note in order to finalize your loan(s).
+If your financial aid offer includes a Federal Direct Subsidized and/or Unsubsidized Stafford Loan, you are required to sign a Direct Loan Master Promissory Note in order to finalize your loan(s).
 Parents who are borrowing through the Federal Direct Parent PLUS Loan program must also sign a Master Promissory Note to finalize the PLUS Loan.

 Go to studentaid.gov and log in using the box located in the top right section of the page.
 You should log in using your (student) FSA user id and password (the same one that you used to file your FAFSA each year).

-Any student who has had a Federal Direct Subsidized and/or Unsubsidized Stafford Loan as part of their financial aid award is required to complete Federal Loan Exit Counseling before they graduate or withdraw from MMA.
+Any student who has had a Federal Direct Subsidized and/or Unsubsidized Stafford Loan as part of their financial aid offer is required to complete Federal Loan Exit Counseling before they graduate or withdraw from MMA.
 The counseling session is performed online.
 This process will take you through your detailed loan summary for the years you were enrolled, as well as give important information regarding repayment, consolidation, and other loan options.

 Complete Exit Counseling at Studentaid.gov.
 You will need an SFA User ID in order to complete the exit counseling.
 You may already have this ID, as it is required to file the FAFSA.
 It is very important that you complete this before you leave the Academy.
 If a student does not complete Exit Counseling, the student will automatically be assigned a standard repayment term and not be given the option to select the plan that best fits the student's individual situation.